-Monitoring and evaluation reports Each year, as part of Alcohol Impact, NUS runs a survey to uncover student attitudes, behaviours and experiences linked to alcohol consumption, and to track long term trends in these aspects.
+Each year, as part of Alcohol Impact, NUS runs a survey to uncover student attitudes, behaviours and experiences linked to alcohol consumption, and to track long term trends in these aspects.
 Over 50,000 students have completed it across the five years it has been run.
-You can view the research reports that detail these findings from the pilot year 2014/15and2015/16.

-Alcohol IBA reports During 2018 we ran two Drink Rethink pilots, a preventative approach that trains student ambassadors to use an evidence-based behaviour change tool (Identification and Brief Advice, IBA) to deliver alcohol interventions on campus.
-The report from our first pilot can be viewed here, the second will be available soon.
+During 2018 we ran two Drink Rethink pilots, a preventative approach that trains student ambassadors to use an evidence-based behaviour change tool (Identification and Brief Advice, IBA) to deliver alcohol interventions on campus.
+The report from our first pilot can be viewed here, the report from the second pilot can be viewed here.